Close Menu

 How to Practice:

-• Find a quiet space where you can sit comfortably.
+• Look for a place where you can sit down and be peaceful.

 • Close your eyes and take a deep breath in, noticing the sensation of air filling your lungs.